swissquote/crafty/docs/05_Packages/05_crafty-preset-babel/JavaScript_Linting.md

 };
 ```

-You can set rules either for EcmaScript5 or EcmaScript6 (AKA EcmaScript2015)
+You can set rules either for EcmaScript 5 or EcmaScript 6 (AKA EcmaScript 2015)